dtschust/redux-persist/docs/api.md

   migrate?: (Object, number) => Promise<Object>,
   transforms?: Array<Transform>,
-  throttle?: number, // ms to throttle state writes keyPrefix?: string, // will be prefixed to the storage key debug?: boolean, // true -> verbose logs stateReconciler?: false | StateReconciler, // false -> do not automatically reconcile state
+  throttle?: number, // ms to throttle state writes synchronousWrites?: boolean, // update the storage engine synchronously, instead of relying on a setInterval of throttle config value keyPrefix?: string, // will be prefixed to the storage key debug?: boolean, // true -> verbose logs stateReconciler?: false | StateReconciler, // false -> do not automatically reconcile state